laserlemon/figaro/README.md

 Pusher.secret = ENV["PUSHER_SECRET"]
 ```

-If your app requires Rails-environment-specific configuration, you can also namespace your configuration under a key for `Rails.environment`.
-For instance:
+If your app requires Rails-environment-specific configuration, you can also namespace your configuration under a key for `Rails.env`.

 ```yaml
 HELLO: world